google/WebFundamentals/src/_langs/en/tools/javascript/breakpoints/step-code.markdown

 1. Select **Blackbox Script**.

-In the animation below, a breakpoint is triggered.
+In the animation below, a button is clicked and a breakpoint is triggered.
 DevTools populates the call stack with the functions leading up to the breakpoint.
 The call stack displays a couple of third-party functions.
 A third-party script is then blackboxed, and the third-party functions are automatically hidden from the call stack.